donschia/FetchXmlDetailsList/README.md

 ---
 ![Alt text](img/ContractSubgrid.png)

 This solution was created to meet some recent challenges.
 Specifically, I have fairly complex data models that vary based on some data points.
 I am able to create multiple subgrids and switch between them via simple form JavaScript.
-Another challenge was when Microsoft removed the Contract entity making it longer possible to view in the modern UI.
+Another challenge was when Microsoft removed the Contract entity making it no longer possible to view in the modern UI.
 So until we are able to migrate all of the data (and the super complex data models) to a new entity, we need to be able to navigate to Contract records.
 This solution allows us to render links to Contracts using the classic web interface.

 I had searched in vain for a similar FetchXml driven subgrid control so this seemed like a good enough reason to roll up the sleeves and try my hand at a PCF control.
 It's far from perfect and uses some hacks, but it does solve some real issues for us in the meantime.